Robert Lockwood Jr.: Later career

 His solo guitar and vocal albums include Plays Robert and Robert (recorded 1982, Evidence), Delta Crossroads (recorded 2000, Telarc) and The Legend Live (recorded 2003, M.C.).
 A duet session with the pianist Otis Spann in 1960 resulted in Otis Spann Is the Blues and Walking the Blues, released by Candid.

 At the age of 60, in 1975, he discovered the 12-string guitar and preferentially played it almost exclusively for the latter third of his life.
 His most famous 12-string was a blue instrument custom designed and made by the Japanese luthiers Moony Omote and Age Sumi.
 It was acquired by the Rock and Roll Hall of Fame Museum in February 2013 and is displayed there.

-A live performance by Lockwood, Henry "Mule" Townsend, Joseph "Pinetop" Perkins, and David "Honeyboy" Edwards, recorded in 2004 and released in 2007 as Last of the Great Mississippi Delta Bluesmen: Live in Dallas, won a Grammy Award in 2008 in the category Best Traditional Blues Album.
+A live performance by Lockwood, Henry "Mule" Townsend, Joseph "Pinetop" Perkins, and David "Honeyboy" Edwards, recorded in 2004 and released in 2007 as Last of the Great Mississippi Delta Bluesmen: Live in Dallas, won a Grammy Award in 2008 in the Best Traditional Blues Album category.
 It was the first Grammy Award for Lockwood and Townsend.
+Two of Lockwood's other albums were nominated for Grammys: I Got to Find Me a Woman in 1999 and Delta Crossroads in 2001.

 Lockwood's last known recording session was at Ante Up Audio studio in Cleveland, with longtime collaborator Mark "Cleveland Fats" Hahn, to record the album The Way Things Go for Honeybee Entertainment.

 Lockwood died at the age of 91 in Cleveland, having suffered a cerebral aneurysm and a stroke.
 He is buried at Riverside Cemetery, in Cleveland.

 His survivors included his wife, Mary Smith Lockwood of Cleveland; four stepchildren from his first marriage to Annie Roberts Lockwood, who died in 1997; and four stepchildren from his second marriage.